macloo/python-beginners/flask/part4_forms/README.md

 <img src="../images/rabbit_hat.png" alt="Drawing of magician pulling rabbit from hat">

-Note that in the Flask route, we passed the variable `form` to the template *index.html*:
+Note that in the Flask route function, we passed the variable `form` to the template *index.html*:

 ```python
 return render_template('index.html', names=names, form=form, message=message)
 ```

-So when you use `wtf.quick_form()`, the argument in the parentheses must be the *variable* that represents the form you created in the app.
+So when you use `wtf.quick_form()`, the argument inside the parentheses must be the *variable* that represents the form you created in the app.

 ```python
 form = NameForm()